 Socrates and his modern day adorants prefer the naturalistic explanation of supernatural phenomena, which does not dare contradict the sacred shrine of dogmatic material science.
-While asceticism demands that visible nature is abhorrent, pre-religious spiritual doctrines assert that visible nature is the form of the formless, a miraculous demonstration of the existence of God.
+While asceticism insists that visible nature is abhorrent, pre-religious spiritual doctrines assert that visible nature is the form of the formless, a miraculous demonstration of the existence of God.
 This cannot be proved by argument, persuasion, reason or fact, since the miracle is entirely in the eye of the beholder.

-While nature is the object here, Esoteric Thelema asserts there are no objects as such and that all worlds of existence arise from pure subjectivity.
+While nature is the object here, Esoteric Thelema declares there are no objects as such and that all worlds of existence arise from pure subjectivity.
 For that reason, the nature of Set is impossible to pin down, for he is both the pin and the thing pinned; he is the hook, the line and the sinker; the cross (way) and the one crucified; he is the stone of the wise, the stone for stumbling and the one that stumbles.

 If we look to the Pyramid Texts, we find that the ancient Egyptians, shrewd in such matters, depicted the serpent, cognate with ‘messiah’, going forth on two legs—when everyone knows the serpent is uniquely identified by the fact of having no legs.
 Thus do we go forth, be it in darkness or light!